 I chose 10% because it’s a nice round number, I feel I can donate that much without material hardship, and it’s enough that I feel it will meaningfully improve the world.
 It doesn’t hurt that 10% is a natural coordination point for much of the effective altruism community, which I’m happy to signal boost.

 I don’t think there’s anything magical about the number 10%.
 For someone struggling to make ends meet, 10% of your income is a lot of money, whereas for the richest people in the world, 10% of your income is barely noticeable (to you).
-If you’re interested in a progressive calculator for donations as a function of income, The Life You Can Save pledge seems like pretty reasonable reference point.
+If you’re interested in a progressive calculator for donations as a function of income, The Life You Can Save pledge seems like a pretty reasonable reference point.
 That said, it’s still a somewhat arbitrary suggestion; it might make sense for some people but be too little or too much for others.
 I considered also taking the Life You Can Save pledge but decided against it.
 In general, I expect to give more than either pledge recommends, so the gesture would be largely symbolic, and I think one symbolic pledge is enough for now.

 A. Donor Advised Funds